RMolleda/Data_science_RM/week4/day3/class.md

 1. python-json
 2. python paths - .py
+3. pandas chipotle - solution

 ---------

 **Work-out:**

-3. pandas lectures
+4. pandas lectures
-4. pandas exercises
+5. pandas exercises
-5. json exercise
+6. json exercise

 *NOTE: Under the cells in pandas exercises, there is the solution.
 Remember that if you run the cells you will lose the solution.
 For that, try to create new cells to check your solution.*